Astatin3/Remote-Xbox-ESP8266/README.md

 # Remote-Xbox
- Sending Xbox one controlelr inputs to a ESP8266
+Sending Xbox one controller inputs to a ESP8266 remotely over WiFi